superhu4/bibledelight/content/thoughts/through.md

 ## An Alternative

 However, using a plan that does not proceed sequentially through Scripture is the most direct approach.
-Specifically, a plan that loosely follows the church calendar is a natural way to cover the scope of Scripture by taking in a healthy balance of both the Old and New Testament.
+Specifically, a plan that loosely follows the church calendar (such as the [daily office](/plans/daily-office/)) is a natural way to cover the scope of Scripture by taking in a healthy balance of both the Old and New Testament.

 But this is not without its own challenges. 😬